Adiii1436/datadoc/readme.md

 streamlit run app.py
 ```
 6. You also need a gemini-api key which you can get from [here](https://ai.google.dev/).
+7. Note that initial execution may take some time to create document embeddings and parse various document types, but subsequent runs will be faster.

 ## Contributing 🤝

 We welcome contributions from developers.
 Feel free to fork this repository, make changes, and submit a pull request.